 - Check app permissions.
 For those apps you are keeping, double-check the permissions you have granted for the microphone access.

-On Android 7.0 Nougat, go to Settings > Apps > Tap the Gear icon > App permissions
+- On Android, go to Settings > Apps > Tap the Gear icon > App permissions

 You will see the list of apps and their statuses regarding the microphone access.
 Now evaluate – do they all really need it?